Social Media Tips & Strategies

 Define Your Social Media Brand and Strategy

 Before you post anything, you need a plan.
-Trying to appeal to everyone on social media means you'll end up appealing to no one.
-The agents who get real business from their social presence are the ones who are specific, focused, and consistent.
+Trying to appeal to everyone means you'll end up appealing to no one.
+The agents who succeed are those who are specific, focused, and consistent in their social presence.

 Find Your Niche